2020 Volunteer Registration is closed and Creek Week is cancelled due to COVID-19 directives.

 Meet under the green Jibboom Street Bridge at 9:00 am sharp!
 If the river is running high, this area may not be accessible.
 You will be notified if the location is changed due to high waters.
 Map (40 volunteer capacity)

 Watch for car and bicycle traffic!
 No shade here.
 Not safe for children.
+A group with a leader are needed here.
 (15 volunteer capacity)

 Directions: Meet at the bridge on the north side of the Del Paso Road bridge about one eighth of a mile west of Hovnanian Drive.
 SEE MAP.